NBISweden/workshop-genome_annotation/labs/assembly_check.md

 When done, check the short\_summary\_genome\_dmel\_busco file in the output folder.
 How many core genes have been searched in you assembly ?
 How many are reported as complete?
 Does this sound reasonable?
 **Tips**: the "genome" is here in fact only the chromosome 4 that corresponds to less than 1% of the real size of the genome.

-## 2 Various Check of your Assembly
+## 2 Various Checks of your Assembly

 **_Exercise 2_ :**
 Launching the following script will provide you some useful information.